“If you wish to be wealthy, study wealth.” – John Earl Shoaff

 You will meet so many temptations on the road to financial freedom.

-If you’re not vigilant, you can easily be tempted to splurge once in a while or set aside less than 10% of your income or don’t bother with due diligence and just invest your money in a get-rich-quick scheme.
+If you’re not vigilant, you can easily be swayed to disregard your budget once in a while, set aside less than 10% of your income or don’t bother with due diligence and just invest your money in a get-rich-quick scheme.

 Making mistakes is normal.